CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 - Autoneg/Autodetect: See the discussion in the {{<link url="#autonegotiation" text="Autonegotiation">}} section above for more information about the meaning of these values.
 - FEC: The operational state of FEC on the link.
 See the discussion in the {{<link url="#fec" text="FEC">}} section above for more information about the meaning of these values.
 - TX Power/RX Power: These values are read from the module DDM/DOM fields to indicate the optical power strength measured on the module if the module implements the feature.
 Sometimes both are supported, sometimes only RX, sometimes neither.
 This is not applicable to DAC and twisted pair interfaces.
-- Topo File Neighbor: If the `/etc/ptm.d/topology.dot` file is populated, the entry matching this interface is shown.
+- Topo File Neighbor: If the `/etc/ptm.d/topology.dot` file is populated and the `ptmd` daemon is active, the entry matching this interface is shown.
 - LLDP Neighbor: If the `lldpd` daemon is running and LLDP data is received from the neighbor, the neighbor information is shown here.

 ### Port Hardware State